 Bolivia is a landlocked country in South America that borders the countries of Argentina, Brazil, Chile, Paraguay, and Peru.
-Bolivia is located in the rugged Andes Mountain with highland plateau and lowland plains of the Amazon basin.
-Bolivia shares control of Lago Titicaca, the world's highest navigable lake.
+It is located in the rugged Andes Mountain with highland plateau and lowland plains of the Amazon basin.
+Bolivia shares control of Lago Titicaca, the world's highest lake navigable to large vessels, lying at 12,500 feet above sea level.
 The government system is a republic; the new constitution defines Bolivia as a "Social Unitarian State."
 The chief of state and head of government is the president.
 Bolivia has a mixed economic system which includes a variety of private freedom, combined with centralized economic planning and government regulation.
-Bolivia is a member of the Andean Community (ANCOM).
+In addition, Bolivia is a member of the Andean Community (ANCOM).

 Select variable and countries to compare in table format.